-Thank you to the speakers who presented during May’s Smoke Jumpers XVII strategic sessions.
+Thank you to the speakers who presented during May’s Smoke Jumpers XVII – trade investment management and optimization strategic sessions.

 - Brian Bodendein, Deloitte, Principal

 - John Davie, Dining Alliance, CEO

 - Matt Stredney, Conagra Brands, Manager – Business Development

 - Warren Solochek, The NPD Group, SVP Industry Relations

 A growing need exists to optimize new product(s) and limit the resources put against those products that are less successful.

 - Foodservice manufacturers are charged with trying to help fill the gaps and bring new items to operators.